shajiakhan/lab-docs/labs/openstack/launch-kali-linux.md

 You'll create your own private network on which you'll launch your instance.
 You can create a network from the dashboard.
 While creating a network, you'll also create a Subnetwork.
 For the subnetwork, you can pick any RFC 1918 private Internet Protocol Version 4 (IPv4) block you wish.
 For this lab, please choose the following if you are not familiar with private IP addresses and/or network addresses for IPv4.

-Use the following values/inputs [while following the instructions here](../../tasks/openstack/create-network.md).
+>Use the below values/inputs [while following the instructions on how to create a network in OpenStack Dashboard here](../../tasks/openstack/create-network.md).

 1. Network Name: `ssoid-net` (replace with your ssoid or username)
 2. Other inputs/check boxes: Not Shared; Admin State enabled; and create a subnet.